 - An internal examination/smear – any irritation to the cervix can cause some light bleeding so it's best to avoid having a smear or internal examination in early pregnancy.

 - Sex can also irritate the cervix, leading to bleeding – this is usually nothing to worry about but it's worth telling your doctor or midwife about any bleeding you experience.
 Don't worry though, sex isn't off the table during pregnancy.

 - Infections of the cervix or vagina or sexually transmitted infections can also all cause bleeding.

 What is spotting?

-> Spotting often turns out to be nothing to worry about, but during the first 12 weeks of pregnancy, vaginal bleeding can be a sign of miscarriage or ectopic pregnancy.
-This certainly isn't always the case - plenty of women who experience bleeding do go on to have successful pregnancies - but put your mind at ease by getting it checked by your medical team as soon as possible.
+Spotting often turns out to be nothing to worry about, but during the first 12 weeks of pregnancy vaginal bleeding can be a sign of miscarriage or ectopic pregnancy.
+This certainly isn't always the case, and plenty of women who experience bleeding in early pregnancy go on to have healthy babies, but put your mind at ease by getting it checked by your doctor or midwife as soon as possible.

-> When bleeding indicates a problem
+When bleeding indicates a problem